-The 12 girls, eight boys and six women whose futures were stolen that day will be remembered, always.
+The 12 girls, eight boys and six women whose futures were taken that day will be remembered, always.
 Here is a glimpse of what we learned about them in the days after they were lost:

 Charlotte Bacon, 6

-Charlotte was sweet, outgoing and full of energy, her grandmother told CNN affiliate WCCO
+Charlotte was sweet, outgoing and full of energy, her grandmother told CNN affiliate WCCO in Minnesota.

 “This is tough.
 This is surreal.
 You can’t believe this could happen,” Irene Hagen told the station.
 “The whole family is just devastated, and we’re all trying to come to terms with it.”